isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-07-05-post-the-fruit-of-his-labour-david-marshalls-old-apple-tree.md

 <div style="background-color: white;">
 <br>
 <img style="width: 100px; height: 100px;" src="/images/Vol-12-issue-2/david-marshall/marcus.png">
 	<b>Marcus Ng</b> is a freelance writer, editor and curator interested in biodiversity, ethnobiology and the intersection between natural and human histories.
-His work includes the book Habitats in Harmony: The Story of Semakau Landfill (2009 and 2012), and two exhibitions at the National Museum of Singapore: <i>Balik Pulau: Stories from Singapore’s Islands</i> and <i>Danger and Desire</i>.
+His work includes the book <i>Habitats in Harmony: The Story of Semakau Landfill</i> (2009 and 2012), and two exhibitions at the National Museum of Singapore: “Balik Pulau: Stories from Singapore’s Islands” and “Danger and Desire”.
 </div>

 <a href="/vol-12/issue-2/jul-sep-2016/"><center>Back to Issue</center></a>